LogicAnalyzer/report/chapters/chapter4/chapter4_system_design.md

 We chose to target the sampling speed of 100 MHz because that is what similar devices on the market have achieved with similar hardware.
 We looked into supporting higher sampling speeds such as 500 MHz, but if we were going to support these speeds, we would need to design a much more robust system.
 Also, the components we would need to use would be more expensive.

 We decided to design our project around the Xilinx Artix-7 and the Cypress FX-3 due to their low costs with the features that we need.
 We also all had a Xilinx Artix-7 Development board that we used for our course work at San Jose State.
-The Artix-7 is one of Xilinx's value optimized FPGA's, which gave us a lot of performance for a relatively low per unit price.
+The Artix-7 is one of Xilinx's value optimized FPGAs, which gave us a lot of performance for a relatively low per unit price.
 Using a Xilinx FPGA also allowed us to use many of Xilinx's IPs right out of the box, without having to write our own from scratch.
 We did look into using other FPGA manufacturers, but none of them had a product that was close to the performance of our Artix-7 for the price were aiming to achieve.

 The Cypress FX-3 is another important pillar of our design, allowing for USB 3.0 communication.
 We chose the FX-3 in particular because we were unable find any other USB 3.0 peripheral controllers that also had as much documentation and application notes as the FX-3 had.
-We also couldn’t find a competitor that could compete on price.
+We also could not find a competitor that could compete on price.
 While the cost of this controller is high in comparison to USB 2.0 controllers, it is still significantly less than other USB 3.0 controllers.

 In terms of keeping component costs down and choosing components that will be readily available, choosing the Artix-7 and FX-3 were easy decisions.
 They are the some of the lowest cost options in their markets and neither of them are marked as end of life.
 We also made sure to check component suppliers such as Digikey and Mouser to make sure that there are sufficient quantities available for purchase.